 Have you come across a Craigslist rental scam lately?
-Here are my tips to avoid Craigslist scams so that you can stay safe.
+Here are my tips to avoid Craigslist scams and real estate scams so that you can stay safe.

 Over the past few weeks, we have been searching for the perfect rental home for us to move into, but sadly we have come across many Craigslist rental scams.
 We found many great homes, and actually signed a lease the other day on one (more information on that to come soon).